-WELCOME to our Beliefs Page.
+WELCOME TO OUR BELIEFS PAGE.
 Below is a brief summary of what Seventh-day Adventists believe.
-If you want to examine a complete statement of the 28 fundamental beliefs of Seventh-day Adventists, it is available as a pdf file.
+If you want to examine a complete statement of our 28 fundamental beliefs with a PDF File, see the official Seventh-day Adventist Website.

 If you wish to explore our beliefs through online Bible Study, please see our Explore Our Beliefs page on this site.